 - Medical records that prove that you were injured and the extent of your bodily injury (this will also be important for medical expenses and medical bills)

 - Testimony from scientific or medical experts

 - Pictures of the scene of an accident that can prove what happened or your property damage

 - Accident reports from the police

-There are some rare cases in liability claims in which you or your family members do not even need to prove that the other party was negligent.
-In some personal injury cases, there is a strict liability standard.
+There are some rare cases in liability claims in which you or your family members do not need to prove that the other party was negligent.
+However, in some personal injury cases, there is a strict liability standard.

 In these cases, the only thing that you need to prove is that you were hurt and the defendant was responsible.
 You do not have to show that they breached the duty of care.

-If you settle your case before it goes to court, the home owners insurance or auto insurance policy would still need much of this information to determine liability.
-Contacting a personal injury attorney could give you peace of mind as you pursue a claim.
+If you settle your case before it goes to court, the homeowners' insurance or auto insurance policy would still need much of this information to determine liability.
+But, again, contacting a personal injury attorney could give you peace of mind as you pursue a claim.

-We are happy to address the legal process for your situation and the aspects of liability insurance coverage.
-We always work on a contingency fee basis meaning there is never a legal fee charged unless we are successful in obtaining a financial recovery for you.
+Our personal injury attorneys can address the legal process for your legal situation and the aspects of liability insurance coverage.
+Additionally, our law firm accepts all personal injury cases and wrongful death lawsuits on a contingency fee basis, meaning there is never a legal fee charged unless we successfully obtain a financial recovery for you.